mikedumka/evalu8-mvp-01/docs/evalu8_BDD_Specifications.md

 Scenario: Validate CSV format before import
   Given I am logged in as an Association Administrator When I upload a CSV file for import
-  And the file is missing the "Birth Year" column
+  And the file is missing the "Birthdate" column
   Then I see an error message "Invalid CSV format.
-Required columns: First Name, Last Name, Birth Year, Position.
-Optional: Cohort"
+Required columns: First Name, Last Name, Birthdate, Gender, Position, Cohort, Previous Level, Phone, Email 1, Email 2"
   And no players are imported
   And I have the option to "Download Template CSV"